Aider vs Cursor

 Cons

-• Learning curve for maximizing AI features effectively
+• Learning curve to maximize AI features effectively

 Conclusion